From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 a.
 Regular cleaning schedule

 Establish a regular cleaning schedule for your Blackstone Griddle.
 Depending on how often you use it, you may need to clean it after every use or once a week.
-Regular cleaning will prevent grease and residue from building up and make the cleaning process easier.
+Regular cleaning will prevent grease and residue from building up and make cleaning easier.

 b.
 Using a cover to protect from the elements